An agency owner recently asked: “Should we respond to RFPs?”

 More fundamentally, RFP-oriented clients expect a binding proposal without the benefit of sufficient discovery (paid or otherwise).
 You’re committing to something you don’t fully understand—and, frankly, can’t fully understand, given the limited information available.

-Sometimes larger companies do an RFP when they already have a winner in mind… but procurement has required them to get at least three bids.
+Sometimes enterprise companies do an RFP when they already have a winner in mind… but procurement has required them to get at least three bids.
 Are you a viable competitor, or just their obligatory third bid?

 Is this even work you want to do?
 Are you likely to be the most qualified bidder, or this just a long-shot shiny object?